 Your carefully crafted SEO strategy is in motion, and now it’s time to see if you’re on track to hit your goals.
-By keeping an eye on essential SEO KPIs, you can see where your campaigns are gaining ground and where they need extra work to have a bigger impact on the search results pages.
+Keeping an eye on the important KPIs to consider for SEO helps you see where your campaigns are gaining ground and where they need extra work.

-While there are seemingly endless search KPIs you could use, start by getting a big-picture overview.
+With so many KPIs in SEO, it can be hard to figure out which ones to track.
+Getting a big-picture overview is a good start.
 In this article, I’ll introduce 14 vital metrics that provide a well-rounded look at SEO performance.
-As you see how the pieces of your strategy are coming together, you can expand your reporting to add additional key performance indicators.
+As you see how the pieces of your strategy come together, you can expand your reporting to add additional key performance indicators.

 1. Customer Lifetime Value (CLV)